typed-code/schemats/README.md

 ### Using schemats.json config file

-Schemats supports reading configuration from a json config file (defaults to `schemats.json`).
+SchemaTS supports reading configuration from a json config file (defaults to `schemats.json`).
 Instead of passing configuration via commandline parameter like done above, it is also possible to supply the configuration through a config file.
 The config file supports the same parameters as the commandline arguments.

 For example, if a `schemats.json` exists in the current working directory with the following content: